Potty training your Husky puppy is a crucial phase of housebreaking and understandably, owners have many questions on the topic.

 Potty training a husky is typically considered one of the easier tasks for them to learn.
 As long as you are consistently taking them to their spot, and rewarding them when they get it right, potty training is fairly easy to teach a husky.

 How long does it take to potty train a husky?

-If you are very consistent with your training then it should only take a husky 2-4 weeks to learn basic potty training.
+If you are very consistent with training then it should only take a husky around two weeks to learn basic potty training.
 This doesn’t mean to say your husky won’t continue to have accidents, but your husky will understand where he is supposed to go.